 Health Psychology and Interventions Group (HPIG)

-HPIG draws together expertise in health psychology, health behaviour change, pragmatic intervention design and evaluation, and use of theory in research, from across the school.
+HPIG draws together expertise in health psychology, health behaviour change, pragmatic intervention design and evaluation, and use of theory in research, from across and beyond the University of Bristol.
 The group provides a monthly forum for discussion of these areas and related topics.

 Following discussion about the purpose of the group at our inaugural meeting (January 2017), the group agreed the following key aims: